 - Preparing reports, spreadsheets, emails, presentations, and other important documents

-- Maintaining contacts database and filing systems
+- Maintaining the contacts database and filing systems

 - Taking down correct notes of a meeting